Mersal: Themes and influences

-The character Maaran (or ₹5 doctor), played by Vijay in the film, was inspired from Dr. Balasubramanian, a doctor who hails from Bodinayakkanur, Theni district, and charges ₹2 from patients.
+The character Maaran (or ₹5 doctor), played by Vijay in the film, was inspired by Dr. Balasubramanian, a doctor who hailed from the Bodinayakkanur, Theni district, and charged patients ₹2.
 It is also known that Vijay's character Jeevanantham in Kaththi (2014), is inspired by a real-life social activist.
 Critics noted that the film has similarities related to MGR-starrers Kudiyirundha Koyil (1968) and Neerum Neruppum (1971), where he played dual roles, Rajinikanth-starrer Moondru Mugam (1982), and Kamal Haasan's Apoorva Sagodharargal (1989; Appu Raja in Hindi), which had the actors playing triple roles.
 Shyam Gowtham in his review for the magazine The Week has stated about the references of M. G. Ramachandran in the film saying "Vijay is doing what M. G. Ramachandran, did in the 1950s; the Dravida Munnetra Kazhagam in Tamil Nadu did what Joseph Goebbels did in Hitler’s Germany—use cinema to propagate its ideology.
 Thus, it changed the way films were made.
 There are four instances in the film where Vijay is compared with MGR—in fact, his introduction scene starts with an MGR song."

 Music

 A. R. Rahman composed the soundtrack album and background score of Mersal, teaming up with Vijay for the third time, after his films Udhaya (2004), and Azhagiya Tamizh Magan (2007), and his first collaboration with Atlee.
-The lyrics for the film were written by Vivek, who also teams up with Rahman for the first time.
+The lyrics for the film were written by Vivek, who also teamed up with Rahman for the first time.
 It marked the first release of Vijay and Rahman in the silver jubilee year.
 (Note: Both Vijay and Rahman made their debut in 1992, and completed 25 years in the film industry in 2017.)
 The audio rights of the film were acquired by Sony Music India, for a record price.
 The tracks "Aalaporaan Thamizhan" and "Neethanae" were released as singles on 10 and 17 August 2017.
-The audio launch event was held on 20 August 2017, at Jawaharlal Nehru Indoor Stadium in Chennai, which was touted to be the "biggest Kollywood event of the year", and it saw the attendance of prominent celebrities from the Tamil film Industry being present at the event, which also featured a live music performance by Rahman and his team.
+The audio launch event was held on 20 August 2017, at Jawaharlal Nehru Indoor Stadium in Chennai, which was touted to be the "biggest Kollywood event of the year", and it was attended by prominent celebrities from the Tamil film industry, featuring a live music performance by Rahman and his team.
 The album crossed 100 million streams, within 10 days, setting a streaming record for a Tamil album.